Mharbulous/Paginator/docs/prd.md

 ---

 ## 1. Introduction
 Paginator is a novel front-end component designed to simplify the development of web applications that require a skeuomorphic "digital paper" interface, particularly for legal document preparation.
-It enables developers to create web pages that visually and functionally mimic standard 8.5x11 inch paper, complete with defined margins and content flow across multiple pages.
+It enables developers to create web pages that visually and functionally mimic standard 8.5x11 inch paper, complete with defined page-insets and content flow across multiple pages.
 The Paginator component is primarily CSS class-driven, with Vanilla JavaScript handling the underlying real-time WYSIWYG pagination engine.

 This MVP focuses on delivering: